ABOUT THE TOM NEWHOUSE MEDIATION COMPETITION

 The Advocates will kick off the signup period for the Tom Newhouse Mediation Competition with a Learning Lunch on campus that will provide an orientation to mediation competition and tips for competitors.
 Interested students can sign up at the Learning Lunch or at The Advocates table in The Commons.

 Do you have questions or need more information?
-Email Chance Marshall, the 2014-2015 Tom Newhouse Mediation Competition Director.
+Email George Hayek, the 2015-2016 Tom Newhouse Mediation Competition Director.